 Non-payment, late payments or return payments may result in permanent dismissal of child from camp

-Upon check-in each morning, campers will receive a bracelet which corresponds with their specific counselor for the day.
+During our morning meeting, campers will receive a bracelet which corresponds with their specific counselor for the day.
 Our staff will also perform several head counting, face to name checks, roll calls and communication using walkie-talkies with other counselors and the director for that day.
 Again, your child’s safety is our number one concern!

 LOST CHILD ON-SITE OR ON A FIELD TRIP

 In the event that a camper becomes missing during our care, all available camp staff will immediately begin a search.
 We will determine where and when the camper was last seen.
 If the camper is not found within 10 minutes, the local police department will be notified as well as the parent/guardian.
 When the police arrive, the search and rescue will be turned over entirely to them.

 Day camp staff are CPR/First Aid certified.
 In the event of an emergency, staff will respond to the best of their ability.
 Every effort will be made to provide appropriate care.

 If a child is injured, first aid will be administered and staff will let the parent/guardian know if their child needs to be picked up.
 In the case of a severe injury, 911 will be called and parents will be notified that their child was transported by emergency vehicle to the hospital.
 Minor injuries will be reported to the parent/guardian when they arrive to pick-up their child.
 An Impact Summer Camp staff member will fill out a complete incident report.